campa-consortium/pals/source/lattice-construction.md

 branch line may only contain this one `Beginning` element.
 If a subline contains a `Beginning` element, this element must be dropped from the branch line.

-The last lattice element of a branch line be a `Marker` element.
+The last lattice element of a branch line must be a `Marker` element.

 Notes:
 - When a lattice is expanded,